-2

 • 2

 I agree (+1) because an "ignore" option is an anti-social feature that leads to invisible divisions in the the community that won't make sense to those who don't know who's ignoring whom in addition to causing the formation of cliques.
 The "plonk" feature in usenet newsgroups (NNTP) has lead to this very problem, and has actually made it worse in my opinion because the trouble-makers just return with a different identity (to take a page out of a spammer's handbook).
 One of the functions of a moderator is obviously to quell such disorder, and for a few instances I know of it was handled well.
-Aug 10, 2011 at 16:43
+Commented Aug 10, 2011 at 16:43

 • 1